ILIAS-eLearning/ILIAS/docs/documentation/input-processing.md

 simple to device proper datatypes for these usecases.
 To phase out the use of `ilInitialisation::recusivelyRemoveUnsafeCharacters` we will additionally have to provide a proper method to get values from `$_GET` as outlined in [API-Design](#api-design).

+### HTMLPurifier

+HTMLPurifier is a well known library that attempt to transform HTML to a restricted
+- pure - form, where the consumer of the library can configure which tags and attributes are allowed.
+ILIAS wraps that library in `Services/HTML`.
+Currently the wrapper is only used in the Test & Assessment, the Forum and the Terms of Service, where it should clean user supplied HTML to prevent XSS-attacks.

+### ilPropertyFormGUI

+The traditional way of building forms `Service\Forms` in ILIAS provides various types of inputs that can be put together to forms.
+The base class for these inputs `ilFormProperty` defines a `checkInput` method, that the derived classes need to implement to check the input.
+The checks thus are bound to the different types of input, if one needs another check, one either needs to implement a new input to perform said check on the consumer side.
+The fact that these object scrutinize inputs from the user is carried over to the new input implementation of the UI- framework, while the checks themselves arent't tightly couple to the input elements as presented in the [Showcase](#showcase-input-via-forms-in-the-ui-framework).

+### Typecasting in GUIs

+A lot of GUIs typecase values they retrieve from `$_GET`: `$obj_id = (int)$_GET["obj_id"];`.
+This is a very basic form of sanitizing the input and make sure that only integers are passed to deeper layers of the system.
+Casting to int, however, has well known drawbacks in PHP that might lead to unintendet consequences. `(int)""` for example will be 0.
+The simplicity of the casting approch is something to be conserved in a future strategy to secure inputs, while we need to be careful regarding PHP idiosyncrasies.

 ## Showcase: Input via Forms in the UI-Framework